jswelling/CMU-MS-DAS-Vis-S24/docs/data_manifolds_body.md

 The **Fiber** is the data.
-* It might be a simple scalar, like depth of snow or the density of Colin's head.
+* It might be a simple scalar, like depth of snow or the temperature of a material.
 * It might be a vector, like a velocity.
-* It might be a collection of scalars, like the columns of a spreadsheet row
+* It might be a collection of scalars, like the columns of a spreadsheet row.
+* It might be text, like the name of a city or county.

 But Are The Fiber Values Continuous?